• Skip to primary navigation

 Keep an eye on them!
 You want them slightly scorched but not completely.

-Do you Eat Pastel de Nata Hot or Cold?
+Is Pastel de Nata Served Hot or Cold?

 Jill Colonna

 Inspired by the Portuguese custard tarts served at 'Comme à Lisbonne' in Paris.
-This easy recipe uses ready-made puff pastry to make it so much quicker than the traditional tarts.
-Uses up 4 egg yolks.
+This quick and easy recipe uses ready-made puff pastry with a delicious vanilla custard with cinnamon and a hint of lemon.

 5 from 1 vote